romiluz13/next_mongo_clerk/memory-bank/progress.md

 - Initial documentation in memory bank and docs
 - Minimal home page, dashboard, example model, and API (all safe to delete)
 - TypeScript types in example API (non-blocking)
+- shadcn/ui and Tailwind CSS are fully set up and ready for use.
+- The project remains minimal, clean, and easy to clone.

 ## What's Left to Build
 - Add minimal test setup for demonstration (safe to delete)